vmagelo/msdocs-python-flask-azure-container-app-dev/README.md

   If you want to use PostgreSQL instance locally, add `--add-host` to the Docker command.
 For more information, see the [Docker run](https://docs.docker.com/engine/reference/commandline/run/) command.
 For an example of how to do this with MongoDB, see [Build and test a containerized Python web app locally](https://docs.microsoft.com/azure/developer/python/tutorial-containerize-deploy-python-web-app-azure-02).

-* You can deploy the code (not container) to App Service.
+* You can deploy the code (not a container) to App Service.
 For guidance on how to deploy code, see [Quickstart: Deploy a Python (Django or Flask) web app to Azure App Service](https://docs.microsoft.com/azure/app-service/quickstart-python) and [Overview: Deploy a Python web app to Azure with managed identity](https://docs.microsoft.com/azure/developer/python/tutorial-python-managed-identity-01).

 * You can create a Docker image from this repo and host the container instance in Web Apps for Containers (App Service).
 See [Overview: Containerized Python web app on Azure](https://docs.microsoft.com/azure/developer/python/tutorial-containerize-deploy-python-web-app-azure-01).